IShamraI/cam/README.md

 ## How to use

-Actualt help will e printed by -h key:
+Actual help will be printed by `-h` key:
 ```
 $ cam -h
 ```